-LinkedIn Advertising was launched in 2008 and acts as a form of sponsored advertising.
-Price-wise, the cost of advertising is dependent on your competition.
+LinkedIn Ads was launched in 2008 and acts as a form of sponsored on linkedin’s advertising platform.
+Price-wise, the cost of LinkedIn ads campaigns are dependent on your competition.
 Compared to other forms of flat-price sponsored advertising, LinkedIn Advertising is different because it requires you to bid for a specific target audience.
 Designing an ad geared towards user-experience and straightforwardly relaying your company’s message can be extremely efficient.
 By using LinkedIn Advertising effectively, you can be rewarded for creating relevant ads through a more cost-effective advertisement.

-Ads via LinkedIn Advertising aren’t just restricted to graphics and text.
-Newer features such as video ads and the ability to edit them have provided a powerful edge to the professional networking platform.
+Ads via LinkedIn Advertising aren’t just restricted to graphics and text ads.
+Newer features of paid ads such as video ads and the ability to edit them have provided a powerful edge to the professional networking platform.

 When it comes to pros for LinkedIn Advertising, one of the largest strengths is its lead gen forms.
 Lead gen forms essentially collect the data of interested clients and deliver them to you in an easily digestible manner.
-With LinkedIn Advertising, it is easier to take consent, which is great for any company’s legal team and provides essential data for B2B companies.
-Paired with HubSpot, a marketing services software that can help in creating complex email campaigns, LinkedIn Advertising does more than just bring “exposure” to your brand.
+With LinkedIn Advertising and linkedin lead gen forms, it is easier to take consent, which is great for any company’s legal team and provides essential data for B2B companies.
+Paired with HubSpot, a marketing services software that can help in creating complex email and ad campaigns, LinkedIn Advertising does more than just bring “exposure” to your brand.

-However, in terms of cons, one of the biggest cons for LinkedIn Advertising is the lack of scalability for remarketing.
+However, in terms of cons, one of the biggest cons for LinkedIn Advertising is the lack of scalability for remarketing ad spend.
 The ad has to be just right to generate a lead—if someone clicks it but decides not to venture onto your company’s website or leave their information, there’s no way to potentially re-engage them via LinkedIn.
-While generating leads and raising conversions are the common end goals to a successful B2B campaign, careful planning and ad-designing are also essential.
+While generating leads and raising conversions are the common end goals to a successful B2B ad campaign, careful planning and ad-designing are also essential.

-In contrast with LinkedIn Advertising, which is a more passive form of outreach, LinkedIn Recruiter is a tool that allows for a more aggressive and direct approach.
+In contrast with LinkedIn Ads, which is a more passive form of outreach, LinkedIn Recruiter is a tool that allows for a more aggressive and direct approach to generate leads.
 Cost-wise, LinkedIn Recruiter has two monthly prices—$119.95 for the lite version and $825 for the corporate version.
 In LinkedIn Recruiter, you have the power to scout out potential candidates.
 What makes LinkedIn Recruiter handy is you have extensive functionality to narrow down your prospective leads by skill sets, qualifications, and/or previous job titles.

 One of the main pros for LinkedIn Recruiter, besides its handy search functions, is the ability to also sort through warmer prospects within a pool of potential ones.
 Candidates that are following your company or are connected to your company’s employees will likely be warmer leads.
 Naturally, people are more willing to purchase a product from or subscribe to a company that they have previously been exposed to.
 LinkedIn recruiter allows you to find and reach out to this audience.